A’ja Wilson’s single-season WNBA scoring mark might not last long

 Wilson broke the year-old record of 939 held by Jewell Loyd on Wednesday night in Las Vegas’ win at Indiana.
 But now consider this: Four of the top five all-time single-season scoring marks have come in the last two years, including Loyd’s.

 Part of the reason is the league has several explosive offensive players and the WNBA continues to expand its schedule.
-When WNBA was launched in 1997, each team played 28 games.
-From 2003-19, teams played 34 games and last season each played 40 games.
-Next year, each will play 44 games.
+When the WNBA was launched in 1997, each team played 28 games.
+From 2003-19, teams played 34 games, and last season each played 40 games.
+Next year, teams will play 44 games.

 When combining the talent with more opportunities, it wouldn’t be shocking to see Wilson, Loyd or someone else top the number of points the Aces’ star finishes with this year.